-The Senior Associate Dean for Academics, Mavis Schorn, is located in Room 215 Godchaux Hall.
-Her Administrative Associate, Carolyn Schettler, is located in Room 214, Godchaux Hall.
+The Senior Associate Dean for Academics, Mavis Schorn, is located in Room 278 School of Nursing.
+Her Administrative Associate, Carolyn Schettler, is located in School of Nursing, room 277.
 The Senior Associate Dean is available to assist students who have special curriculum needs or those who are experiencing academic difficulty.
-Prior to scheduling an appointment with the Senior Associate Dean, students are encouraged to attempt to resolve the issue through consultation with their assigned faculty advisers.
+Prior to scheduling an appointment with the Senior Associate

+Dean, students are encouraged to attempt to resolve the issue through consultation with their assigned faculty advisers.
 Appointments with the Senior Associate Dean can be scheduled by calling her administrative associate at (615) 343-3241.
 Responsibilities of the Senior Associate Dean for Academic Affairs include:

-- I. Notification to students of academic actions probation, dismissals - 2.
+- 1. Notification to students of academic actions probation, dismissals - 2.
 Approval of Leaves of Absence - 3.
 Planning of course schedules each semester - 4.
 Responsibility for catalog submission - 5.
 Serving as a resource to students and faculty in academic matters